turbot/powerpipe-docs/docs/reference/cli/dashboard.md

 ---

 ## powerpipe dashboard show
-Show details of a dashboard from the current mod or its direct dependents or from a Powerpipe server instance.
+Show details of a dashboard from the current mod or its direct dependents.

 ### Examples